this blogpost is neither a book review nor a faithful history of jungle and electronic dance music.

 the software of jungle is preoccupied with babylon woes 4, survival by violent means, and calls for racial unity worldwide. its hardware is pirate radio, breakbeat science, and uncleared samples.

-4. Babylon is the historically white-European imperialist colonial power structure which has oppressed Black and subjugated non-white people.
+just as hip hop has its pillars, I think that jungle can be factored into parts—4.
+Babylon is the historically white-European imperialist colonial power structure which has oppressed Black and subjugated non-white people.

 What do you think of my proposed pillars of jungle? if you disagree, help make this post stronger by arguing with me in the comment section, at clubs, or in my discord server's debate channel.. the remainder of this post contains some quotes from energy flash which explores the junglistic departures from hardcore; exploring the consequences both aural and cultural are left as an exercise for the reader.